wjakob/nanobind/docs/why.rst

 on.
 Thanks to many amazing contributions by others, pybind11 has since become a core dependency of software used across the world including flagship projects like `PyTorch <https://pytorch.org>`_ and `Tensorflow
 <https://www.tensorflow.org>`_.
-Every day, is is downloaded over 400'000 times.
+Every day, it is downloaded over 400'000 times.
 Hundreds of contributed extensions and generalizations address use cases of this diverse audience.
 However, all of this success also came with costs: the complexity of the library grew tremendously, which had a negative impact on